Life of a Don: Commercial performance

 Life of a Don debuted at number two on the US Billboard 200 chart, earning 68,000 album-equivalent units, (including 18,000 copies in pure album sales) in its first week.
-This became Toliver's second US top-ten debut on the chart and highest-charting album to date.
+This became Toliver's second US top-ten debut on the chart and highest-charting album until Octane, which released in 2026, debuting at number one.
 The album also accumulated a total of 64.13 million on-demand streams from the album's songs.